Aishat-Yakub/fleet-manager/README.md

 - **Maintenance Management**: Schedule, track, and manage all vehicle maintenance activities to prevent breakdowns and minimize downtime.
 - **Expense Monitoring**: Keep a detailed log of all expenses related to fuel and repairs with transparent audit trails.
 - **Role-Based Access Control**: Secure access for different user roles (Owner, Manager, Auditor, Admin) with specific permissions.
-- **Automated Alerts**: Receive automated notifications for maintenance needs, policy violations, and other critical events.
 - **Fuel Log Management**: Accurately track fuel consumption to identify inefficiencies and prevent fraud.

 ## 🛠️ Tech Stack